sympy/SymPEPs/SymPEP-XXXX.md

 However, we are not decided to add other type checkers to build integration progress.

+### Preference about static typing and dynamic typing

+The SymPy community does not currently exhibit a consensus regarding a preference for either dynamic typing or static typing in the project's development and codebase.
+Different contributors and stakeholders within the community may hold differing viewpoints on this matter.

+However, we are trying to make our code supportive with both the static-typed and dynamic-typed ecosystem of the Python, as much as we are willing to support different Python versions, Python implementations or language extensions, if possible.

 ### Using `S` for SymPy objects

 LPython is currently engaged in the development of a Python compiler.
 This compiler harnesses the benefits of statically typed functions, classes, and symbolic expressions found in SymPy.